FooSoft/mangle/README.md

 # Mangle #

+Mangle is a cross-platform image converter and optimizer built for reading Manga on the Amazon Kindle and other E-ink devices written in Python.
+With this application you can easily:

+*   Sort and organize images from different directories; bulk rename feature exists for output to the Kindle.
+*   Optionally re-save images in a format Kindle will be sure to understand with no visible quality loss.
+*   Downsample and rotate images for optimal viewing on Kindle, convert to grayscale to save space and improve contrast.
+*   Automatically generate book meta-data so that your Manga is always properly detected and viewable in-order.

+## Motivation ##

 Many years ago I received an [Amazon Kindle](http://en.wikipedia.org/wiki/Kindle) gift.
 I immediately began playing around with it and reading about certain undocumented features that the Kindle has to offer.
 After a couple of hours I discovered it to be the perfect device for reading [Manga](http://en.wikipedia.org/wiki/Manga) is almost always